-- When you’re ready to pressure wash the surface, be sure to use the right nozzle—a narrow spray will have the most cleaning power.
+- When you’re ready to pressure wash the surface, be sure to use the right nozzle.
+A narrow spray will have the most cleaning power.

-- If the stubborn stains need more help, add soap to the pressure washer’s detergent reservoir and switch to the nozzle labeled “soap.”
+- If stubborn stains need more help, add soap to the pressure washer’s detergent reservoir and switch to the nozzle labeled “soap.”

 While this last step isn’t absolutely necessary, it’s the best way to help keep the concrete looking good for the next few years.

-Siding, especially vinyl siding, is prone to dulling and mildew growth over the years.
+Siding, especially vinyl siding, is prone to dulling and mildew growth.
 Luckily, the best way to brighten your home’s exterior is a thorough pressure washing.

-- Gas pressure washer
+- A gas-powered pressure washer

-- Green- or white-tipped nozzle
+- A green- or white-tipped nozzle

-- Soap nozzle
+- A soap nozzle